Yuliya Yefimova: Suspension, disqualifications

 In January 2014, it was announced that Yefimova had failed an out of competition drug test in October 2013.
 Her positive test was for DHEA, an endogenous steroid hormone banned in professional sports.
 On 13 May 2014, she was disqualified by FINA for 16 months, from 31 October 2013 to 28 February 2015.
 She was stripped of her results and medals at the 2013 European Short Course Championships.
 Her four world short-course records (two relays and the 50 metre and 200 metre breaststroke set in November/December 2013) were also invalidated.

 2015 World Aquatics Championships

-In August 2015, after 16 months of disqualification due to the positive drug test, Yefimova competed at the World Aquatics Championships in Kazan (the site of the 2013 Universiade where she last competed).
+In August 2015, after 16 months of disqualification due to the positive drug test, Yefimova competed at the World Aquatics Championships in Kazan.
 She won a gold medal in the 100 metre breaststroke with a time of 1:05.66 that was seven tenths of a second faster than the next fastest swimmer, Rūta Meilutytė of Lithuania.
 In the 50 metre breaststroke Yefimova won the bronze medal at 30.13 seconds.
 In the 200 metre breaststroke she placed 17th in the prelims heats with a time of 2:26.11 and did not advance to the semifinals.
 She also placed fifth in the 4 × 100 metre mixed medley relay, splitting a 1:05.46 for the breaststroke leg of the relay.